k3jph/k3jph.github.io/honors/kingdom-of-hawaii.md

 their cultural heritage and advocate for the rights and recognition of Native Hawaiians.

-{% include figure.html image="kingdom-hawaii-flag.svg" placement="right" width="40%"
+{% include figure.html image="kingdom-hawaii-flag.svg" placement="right" width="6" border=true
 cap="The Flag of the Kingdom of Hawai'i" alt="The Flag of the Kingdom of Hawai'i" %}